 I have also been a collaborative investigator with Professor Jason Bell (Mount Allison University, Canada) and Professor Ullrich Melle (Leuven, Belgium) on a Partnership Research Grant entitled Discovering Canada’s Contributions to the Origins of the International Phenomenological Movement in the Winthrop Bell Papers funded by the Social Sciences and Humanities Research Council of Canada.
 The newly discovered papers of Winthrop Bell at Mount Allison, documenting his crucial role in bringing the “Golden Ages” of pragmatism and phenomenology into dialogue with one another, will allow for the creation of a dialect enabling communication between researchers in these two fields, which, despite important theoretical similarities and a shared historical ground, have remained largely distinct from one another.
 These papers were official restriction until 2012 owing to Bell’s secret service on behalf of the Canadian and British governments in post World War I Europe, and so have remained virtually unknown to scholars.

+I am currently the inaugural holder of the Joseph Chair in Catholic Philosophy at Boston College.
 I am now carrying out systematic research on the philosophy of the person and especially on the contribution of the phenomenological tradition to the idea of personhood.
 What is a person?
 What are the moral and metaphysical implications of designating someone as a person?
 Who count as persons?
 Are only humans persons?
 Or some animals?
 Can personhood be diminished or lost (in dementia or neurological dysfunction)?
 Is ‘person’ a Western concept only?
 What of other humanisms?
 What of posthumanist claims to enhance or transgress the human condition through biotechnology?
 Defining personhood is a field-defining challenge with enormous potential impact.
 In European law, persons command dignity, respect and protection.
 Persons matter, yet they are somewhat mysterious entities.
 No agreed theoretical account of the person exists across disciplines or cultures.
 Objectivist scientific approaches to the human typically concentrate on specific traits: mind, cognition, freedom, not personhood.
 Psychology typically examines “personality” rather than persons.
 Dignity and respect for persons are usually grounded in traits such as self-consciousness, rationality, or autonomous agency, yet such criteria set the bar too high, excluding some humans.
 Some naturalistic philosophical theories explicitly deny the existence of persons, or claim they are identical to their animality, or reduce their status to a function or role.
 I am proposing a radical investigation of the person using an up-to-date phenomenological approach (description of lived experiences as experienced by subjects) informed by critical hermeneutical appropriation of similar Eastern concepts (Buddhism and Confucianism, specifically China).
 This comprehensive, integrated account of persons aims to capture their ontological status and significance and robustly defends their dignity and integrity.
 Drawing on phenomenological insights, I hypothesize that persons are irreducible, multi-layered, developmental, yet fragile meaning-makers and value-generators with first-person and second-person perspectives in a shared interpersonal world of irreducible significance.